MetOffice/opsinputs/README.md

 Overview
 ========

-This software makes it possible for NG-OPS to write observation data to files in the VarObs format.
-In future it will also allow writing geovals to files in the Cx format.
+This software makes it possible for NG-OPS to write observation data to files in the VarObs format and model data (geovals) to files in the Cx format.

 Dependencies
 ============